-The website of GOSAT Project (Figure 26) posts the latest news of the project as well as other information such as technical details, project results, GOSAT research announcements, and back issues of GOSAT PROJECT NEWSLETTER.
+The website of the GOSAT Project (Figure 26) posts the latest news of the project as well as other information such as technical details, project results, GOSAT research announcements, and back number issues of GOSAT PROJECT NEWSLETTER.

-Data users can download GOSAT data products at GDAS, the GOSAT data product distribution site (Figure 10).
+Data users can search and order the GOSAT data products at GUIG, the GOSAT data product distribution site (Figure 10).
 There, the users can also view selected data products plotted on global maps.